Natshah/bootstrap-no-spacing/README.md

        no-margin-top : no top margin.
     no-margin-bottom : no bottom margin.

- Add -xs, -sm, -md, -lg to the end of each class to restrict that the selected media
+ Add -xs, -sm, -md, -lg to the end of each class to restrict that class to the selected media

    - Rajab Natshah